How can we help you today?

 SSO Configuration

 Like the logo, If you have configured SSO for your login, the SSO configuration and SSL certificates will not be correctly exchanged between the primary and secondary members.
-Users attempting to login to the secondary members will receieve a notice like “Error: No partner identity providers have been configured.”
+Users attempting to login to the secondary members will receive a notice like “Error: No partner identity providers have been configured.”

 The solution, like addressing the logo, is to manually copy the SSO files from the Primary to the Secondary servers.